jlin22/finalproject/README.md

 --------------------------
 Running make will compile several files

-Calling ./load will initially as for a file to load
+Calling ./load will initially ask for command call 'play' to start a fresh game and call 'load' to load a file.
+If 'play' is called, a file to write into will be called for and then the board will appear.
+Insert commands to move the pieces
-If the game state is in the file, then it will load and play out like a normal game
+If the game state is in the file, then it will load.
+Insert commands to move the pieces

-Calling ./ai will create a new game in which you can play against an AI
+Calling ./ai will create a new game in which you can play against an AI, but doesn't work.

 Calling ./server will set up the server that can have multiple clients.
-When two clients connect, then the game can begin
+When two clients connect, then the game can begin.
+Insert commands in the client to move accordingly.

+Commands will be entered in the format 6040, where the first two numbers is the inital position in (R)(C) and the last two numbers is the final position in (R)(C).
+6040 would move the piece from row 6, col 0 to row 4, col 0 if it is a valid move

+  0 1 2 3 4 5 6 7 (C)
+0

+1

+2

+3

+4

+5

+6

+7

+(R)

 Known Bugs
 --------------------------